 What to Do in Troyes

-Whenever I head somewhere new, I always look to see if I can take a tour.
+Whenever I head somewhere new, I always look to see if I can take a walking tour.
 I didn’t see any tours being offered by companies, but we decided to pick up an audio guide at the Tourism Office.
 They are available in multiple languages.
+There is also a free version of the walking tour completely online, but I think the device is easier to navigate and therefore, worth the price.

 Check out the route but pick and choose what you do with your time!
+There’s no time limit for how long you can keep the audio device.
+You simply need to return it to them by closing time.
 Here’s how I pack my bag when I’m out all day.

 Admire the Architecture